 The national average cost to reface cabinets is $6,518, with most homeowners spending between $4,214 and $8,110 for a 10′ x 12′ kitchen.
 A smaller kitchen costs $1,000 to $3,000 for laminate, and a larger kitchen with high-quality wood veneer, costs can rise to $8,000 to $10,000+.

 |Average Range||$4,214 to $8,110|

-On average, the cost of refacing your kitchen cabinets will be 25%–50% of what it could cost to replace them.
-With multiple options in color and style, it’s absolutely the better choice for vamping up the kitchen if you are on a tight budget.
-However, not all cabinets are suited for refacing, and replacement might end up being your only option.
+Typically, the cost of refacing your kitchen cabinets will be 25%–50% of what it could cost to install new cabinets.
+With multiple options in color and style, it’s absolutely the better choice for sprucing up the kitchen.

 |Rigid Thermofoil (RTF)||$1,800–$3,500||Fiberboard covered in a coating made of a durable plastic||Smooth surface, lots of realistic wood patterns and styles available|

 |Plastic Laminate||$1,000–$4,000||Water-resistant and durable||These veneers are available in the largest range of patterns and colors|